R1tschY/PowerWin/README.md

 Future features
 ---------------

-* start moving of window by hotkey.
 * rollup window (by system menu or hotkey).
+* change transparency of window.

 Known Issues
 ------------